*(Occasionally Asked Questions)

 What are your politics?

 In my non-fiction writing in particular, I’ve long made a deliberate effort to speak across tribal divides to the bigger concerns as I see them.
 One result is that I have all kinds of thinking readers from all over the spectrum.
 Another is that people can’t work out what names to call me.
-Over the years, I’ve had a beautifully diverse range of labels stuck on me, including (but not limited to) communist, anarchist, reactionary, crazy collapsitarian, woolly liberal, soy boy, nativist, cave-dweller, Luddite, Romantic, left-wing oikophile, eco-socialist, eco-fascist, doomer, nihilist, ‘lower middle-class eco-toff’ and - my current favourite - ‘environmental activist turned apocalyptic mystic.’
+Over the years, I’ve had a beautifully diverse range of labels stuck on me, including: communist, anarchist, reactionary, crazy collapsitarian, woolly liberal, soy boy, nativist, cave-dweller, Luddite, Romantic, left-wing oikophile, eco-socialist, eco-fascist, doomer, nihilist, ‘lower middle-class eco-toff’ and - my current favourite - ‘environmental activist turned apocalyptic mystic.’

 If I had to pin a label on my chest these days, I’d probably call myself a reactionary radical.